weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_08_Lab07_Ex1_Prepare_for_Hybrid_Sync.md

 14. The installation will usually take 5 to 10 minutes to complete.
-On the **Configuration complete** window, verify you receive a message at the top of the window indicating **Azure AD Connect configuration succeeded.**
+On the **Configuration complete** window, verify you receive a message at the top of the window indicating **Azure AD Connect configuration succeeded.
+The synchronization process has been initiated**.
     Ignore the warning indicating the Active Directory Recycle Bin is not enabled for your forest.
 This recycle bin will not be needed for the purposes of this VM lab environment.